Azure/azure-storage-fuse/README.md

 containerName <container-name-here>
 ```

-Alternatively, provide the account name and key in the environment variables AZURE_STORAGE_ACCOUNT and AZURE_STORAGE_ACCESS_KEY, and set --container-name while mounting.
+Alternatively provide the account name and key in the environment variables AZURE_STORAGE_ACCOUNT and AZURE_STORAGE_ACCESS_KEY, and set --container-name while mounting.

 By default, blobfuse will use the ephemeral disks in Azure VMs as the local cache (/mnt/blobfusetmp).
 Please make sure that your user has write access to this location.
 If not, create and `chown` to your user.